jakebellacera/scenery.js/README.md

 ### Scenery element attributes

-Scenery elements are elements that contain scenes.
+Scenery elements are elements that contain scenes and elements that will be sequenced.
 All elements that will be animated within the Scenery must be a child of this element.

 #### data-scenery="string"